weaveworks-guides/weave-net-legacy/aws-nginx-ubuntu-simple/README.md

 ### Installing Weave and Docker ###

-You will need to install docker on each host in turn
+You will need to install docker on each host in turn.
+Please follow the offical instructions for installing Docker on Ubuntu on the [Docker website](https://docs.docker.com/installation/ubuntulinux/).

 ### Starting Your Instance ###